sauvainr/node-swarm-kb/README.md

   It allows to keep track of the servers topology and transmitting messages to other nodes.

+  This project will also trigger the 'SIGTERM' event once the local node has been removed from the cluster

 ## Installation

 Add to your project package.json.